Hemavathi131/network-attack-detection/README.md

-# Network Attack Detection using Machine Learning
+# Advanced Detection of Port Scanning, DoS, and Malicious Attacks Using AI-Driven Techniques

 ## Description